Table of Contents

 3. Razorpay Invoices

-Let’s clear the air, unregistered businesses and freelancers also come under GST laws.
+Let’s clear the air, Individual businesses and freelancers also come under GST laws.
 Freelancers must raise GST-ready invoices, and lack of knowledge around this space has become a real concern.

-With Razorpay’s Invoices, freelancers and unregistered businesses can create and send GST compliant invoices that your customers can pay online instantly.
+With Razorpay’s Invoices, freelancers and Individual businesses can create and send GST compliant invoices that your customers can pay online instantly.

 Some of the key features are: